mehtapparkinson/java-group-project/README.md

  EXPOSE 8080
  ENTRYPOINT ["java", "-jar", "java-group-project.jar"]
 ```
+### Step 4: Build the Docker Image
-Build the Docker Image with the command:
+To build the Docker image, run the following command:

 ````
 docker build -t java-group-project
 ````

-Verify on DockerDesktop that both Images are there.
+### Step 5: Create the `docker-compose.yml` File

-Create the docker-compose.yml file in the root directory of the project.
+Create a `docker-compose.yml` file in the root directory of your project:

 ```
 services: